Kylix-Finance/kylix-finance-substrate/README.md

 # Kylix Finance - The Hub Lending Parachain
-### Kylix is a substrate Lending Dapp that implements Compound V2 style functionalities for lending and borrowing cross-chain assets

-Kylix Finance is a Collateralized Debt Position (CDP) parachain with an integrated marketplace for bidding on liquidated collateral.
+### Kylix Finance is a Collateralized Debt Position (CDP) parachain with an integrated marketplace for bidding on liquidated collateral.

 [<img alt="github" src="https://img.shields.io/badge/github-davassi/davassi?style=for-the-badge&labelColor=555555&logo=github" height="20">](https://github.com/davassi/kylix-finance/)
 [![unsafe forbidden](https://img.shields.io/badge/unsafe-forbidden-success.svg)](https://github.com/rust-secure-code/safety-dance/)
 [![panic forbidden](https://img.shields.io/badge/panic-forbidden-success.svg)](https://github.com/dtolnay/no-panic)
 [![Project Status: Active – The project has reached a kind of usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-Kylix Finance is a non-custodial substrate Dapp that allows users to participate as depositors or borrowers, allowing them to lend and borrow assets on Polkadot.
+Kylix is a non-custodial substrate dapp that implements Compound V2-style functionality for lending and borrowing assets across the chain.
+It allows users to participate as depositors or borrowers, lending and borrowing assets on Polkadot.
 Borrowers can leverage their assets in an over-collateralised manner, while depositors can provide liquidity and earn interest as a stable passive income.

 :warning: It is **not a production-ready substrate node**, but it is still a proof of concept.
 It is discouraged to use this code 'as-is' in a production runtime.